 And there was one major part missing… the blade!

 At that point we had had enough.
 Somebody had obviously repackaged a returned saw to try to make it look like new.
-My husband put everything back in the box and made the two-hour trip to the store to return that saw and pick up one that actually WAS new.
-Then he called the online service number and voiced our dissatisfaction with the service we had received… AGAIN.
+We put everything back in the box and made the two-hour trip to the store to return that saw and pick up one that actually WAS new.
+Then we called the online service number and voiced our dissatisfaction with the service we had received… AGAIN.

 This customer service person apologized profusely and offered a ten-percent credit off the price of the saw, along with the assurance that this was a most unusual occurrence and that it would never happen again.
 It certainly will never happen again to us, because we will never buy from that company’s online store again.